bzminer/bzminer/README.md

         "pool_columns": "#,uptime,a/r/i,avg,eff,pool mh,miner mh,status" // which columns to show in the pool tables
     },

-    "oc_delay_ms": 50, // for dual mining only, time before/after oc is applied when switching to next algo "oc_fan_speed": [], // List (optionally of lists for dual mining oc's) of fan speeds (%) "oc_power_limit": [], // List (optionally of lists for dual mining oc's) of power limits (watts)
+    "throttle": [], // throttle mining on a gpu.
+0 means disable throttle. higher means more throttling "oc_delay_ms": 50, // for dual mining only, time before/after oc is applied when switching to next algo "oc_fan_speed": [], // List (optionally of lists for dual mining oc's) of fan speeds (%) "oc_power_limit": [], // List (optionally of lists for dual mining oc's) of power limits (watts)